nestor-san/email_magnet/README.md

 ### Pre-requisites 📋

-_You can install all the requirements with the following command:
+_You can install all the requirements with the following command:_
-note: yor should be on the same dir as requirements.txt file "pip install -r requirements.txt"_
+_Note: you should be on the same dir as requirements.txt file_ _"pip install -r requirements.txt"_

 _You need the following dependencies to be installed for the project to run correctly._